adompeldorius/springrollup/README.md

 (The newest version of this document can always be found on [hackmd](https://hackmd.io/@albus/BkMFnuNXK) or [GitHub](https://github.com/adompeldorius/springrollup))

 We introduce Springrollup: a Layer 2 solution which has the same security assumptions as existing zk-rollups, but uses much less on-chain data.
-In this rollup, a sender can batch an arbitrary number of transfers to other accounts while only having to post their address as calldata, which is 6 bytes if we want to support up to $2^{48}$ ~ 300 trillion accounts.
+The rollup allows a sender to batch an arbitrary number of transfers to other accounts while only having to post their rollup address on-chain (6 bytes if we want to support up to $2^{48}$ ~ 300 trillion accounts).
 As a by-product we also achieve increased privacy, since less user data is posted on-chain.

 ## General framework

-We start by introducing the general framework that we will use to describe the rollup.

 The rollup state is divided in two parts: